tock/tock-www/_posts/2017-08-01-apsys-paper.md

                        implemented in services (although it still runs on top of the monolothic Linux kernel).
-Both of those are for "small" systems, but still systems with many orders of magnitude more memory and processing power than they typical microcontroller Tock targets.
+Both of those are for "small" systems, but still systems with many orders of magnitude more memory and processing power than the typical microcontroller Tock targets.